Do chinchillas need special care?

 Female and male pet chinchillas have generally the same dispositions.
 The notable exception is that a very fearful female will spray you with urine as a defense.
 I usually only see this behavior with shelter chins and some breeding females, and a spraying chin won't be offered as a pet.

 We always try to adopt chinchillas in pairs because they transition better to a new home, feel more secure with companionship, and are overall more interactive, better pets for their owners.
-There's an exception to every rule, and there are always chins who prefer to be alone.
+There's an exception to every rule; there are always chins who prefer to be alone.

 We will help you match with a sweet companion!